face0xff/ctf/2019/Pragyan_CTF/Save_Earth/README.md

 Let's try to interpret it as `-.-. - ..-. ... ....- ...- ...--`.
 This decodes as `CTFS4V3`.

-In the end I'm not sure how to make sense of this task, but we have the flag.
+In the end, apart from the fact that this is a reference to the morse code in Interstellar, I'm not sure how to make sense of this task, but we have the flag.

 Enjoy!